|UM SPH Home > Environmental Health Sciences > Fields of Study > Industrial Hygiene|

 Industrial Hygiene is a health profession that uses the concepts of the natural sciences and mathematics, the principles of engineering, and effective public-health management skills to identify, characterize, and control biological, chemical, physical, and psychosocial agents of disease, disability, or discomfort that may arise in or from the workplace and affect the health or standard of living of workers and/or the community at large.

 As we move toward a more holistic view of human health and well-being, industrial hygienists' roles are expanding to encompass environmental issues, such as hazardous waste, ambient air pollution, and ecological balance, as well as emotional and mental health issues associated with increased workloads and associated stress on the job.
 Industrial hygiene is an art and a science that involves technical insight, judgment, creativity, and human interaction.

 Each year, thousands of workers throughout the world are killed, injured, or otherwise adversely affected by chemical, biological, and/or physical, agents encountered in the workplace.
 Common hazards include dusts, gases and vapors, bio-aerosols, pathogens, noise, and ionizing and non-ionizing radiation.
 Ergonomic stresses and safety hazards are also important causes of workplace morbidity and mortality.
 The goal of our graduate program is to educate individuals to anticipate, recognize, evaluate, control, and manage such workplace health risks.

-The Industrial Hygiene (IH) Program at the University of Michigan (UM) is one of the longest-standing and most highly regarded IH Programs in the country.
+The Industrial Hygiene (IH) program at the University of Michigan School of Public Health is one of the longest-standing and most highly regarded IH programs in the country.
 Graduates from our program have gone on to leadership positions in private industry, government, and academia in the U.S. and throughout the world.

 component of the National Institute for Occupational Safety and Health